gibbsly/bse/README.md

 The spawner will gain a nametag that displays the ID.
 The text is visible if you are within 10 blocks of it with a debug stick in your mainhand or offhand.

-You will also receive a command block that can place a spawner with that ID, the lore of the command block has various details of the spawner it will place. [spawner item format here](https://github.com/gibbsly/bse#spawner-item-format)
+You will also receive a command block that can place a spawner with that ID, the lore of the command block has various details of the spawner it will place. [[spawner item format here]](https://github.com/gibbsly/bse#spawner-item-format)

 ### Give
-If you right click an initialized spawner it will give you the command block to place a new one, what that command block looks like is [here](https://github.com/gibbsly/bse#spawner-item-format)
+If you right click an initialized spawner it will give you the command block to place a new one. [[spawner item format here]](https://github.com/gibbsly/bse#spawner-item-format)

 ### Update
 If you right click an initialized spawner while sneaking, you can update all spawners of that id of to match this one.